browserengineering/book/book/embeds.md

 ===============

-I've already discussed security in Chapter 10, but iframes cause new classes of serious security problem that are worth briefly covering here.
+I've already discussed security in Chapter 10, but iframes cause new classes of serious security problems that are worth briefly covering here.
 However, there isn't anything new to implement in our browser for this section, so consider it optional reading.

 Iframes are very powerful, because they allow a web page to embed another one.
 But with that power comes a commensurate security risk in cases where the embedded web page is cross-origin to the main page.
-After all, it's literally a website controlled by someone else that renders into the same page as yours.
+After all, it's literally a web page controlled by someone else that renders into the same tab as yours.
 And since it's unlikely that you really trust that other web page, you want to be protected from any security or privacy risks that page may represent.